-PRACTICE ETHICS: Create relationships based on trust, genuine engagement and mutual respect.
+- to create relationships based on trust, genuine engagement and mutual respect

-Create a safe space for self-exploration and honest communication by holding myself to the highest ethical standards, including honesty, informed consent, confidentiality, professional boundaries, and respect for the personal freedom, autonomy and individuality of persons.
+- to create a safe space for self-exploration and honest communication by holding myself to the highest ethical standards, including honesty, informed consent, confidentiality, professional boundaries, and respect for the personal freedom, autonomy and individuality of persons

-Encourage overcoming psychological helplessness and taking responsibility for emotions, thoughts and actions - and ultimately for living a self-determined life.
+- to encourage overcoming psychological helplessness and taking responsibility for emotions, thoughts and actions - and ultimately for living a self-determined life

-Offer empathic understanding, and, when useful, build on that understanding to offer new perspectives and guidance for the further fulfillment of personal goals and freely chosen values.
+- to offer empathic understanding, and, when useful, build on that understanding to offer new perspectives and guidance for the further fulfillment of personal goals and freely chosen values

-Help to identify self-defeating patterns learned in childhood and adulthood in order to promote the development of more effective choice-making and conduct.
+- to help to identify self-defeating patterns learned in childhood and adulthood in order to promote the development of more effective choice-making and conduct

 I do not treat people against their will or in any way use coercion, threats, manipulation, or authoritarianism.